the-gigi/gigi-zone/content/posts/2024/05/advanced-k8s-scheduling-and-autoscaling/index.md

 ![](simple-schedule.png)

 Now, the scheduler can't just assign the node into any old node.
-There a bunch of factors it takes into account: resource requests (cpu, memory, ephemeral storage), node affinity and anti-affinity, pod affinity and anti-affinity, taints, tolerations, etc.
+There are a bunch of factors it takes into account: resource requests (cpu, memory, ephemeral storage), node affinity and anti-affinity, pod affinity and anti-affinity, taints, tolerations, etc.